Lexer727/System-Simulation/README.md

 * **Total household cost without PV system:** **€ 25 639.10**
 * **Total cost with PV + battery (including initial investment):** **€ 25 639.06**

+#### Summary
+The simulation concluded when the cumulative cost of the household with the PV + battery system dropped below the cost of a household without PV.
+This break-even point occurred after approximately 12.8 years, indicating that the system becomes economically worthwhile at that time.

 Another result is the Average Battery Charge for the simulation:

 ![BatteryCharge](plots/Battery-Charge-Season.png)